 Commodore Barry Park

-In 1781 he escorted the Marquis de Lafayette to France on a mission to win financial aid for the Americans.
-Barry resumed his war patrols after recrossing the Atlantic, capturing nine British vessels in less than a year.
-Substantial funds raised from the sale of these prizes of war helped sustain the financially strapped Congress.
-After the war, Barry was named the first commander in chief of the United States Navy, serving for twenty years until his death.
+Several years later, Barry was briefly re-assigned to escort the Marquis de Lafayette to France on a mission to win financial aid for the Americans.
+Upon resuming his war patrols after re-crossing the Atlantic, Barry captured nine British vessels in less than a year; funds raised from the sale of these war prizes helped sustain the financially strapped Congress.
+After the war, Barry was named the first Commander-in-Chief of the United States Navy, serving for 20 years until his death.